d6t/d6t-python/blogs/design-ml-e2e.md

 ### Design goals

-* goals: goals of the system from a user perspective
+* goals: goals of the project from a user perspective
 * tradeoffs: ?
 	* biz intel vs real-time decision making
 	* accuracy: ?